Skip to main content

 SportCation computed the overlap by cross-referencing the published 2026 NFL and MLB home schedules for same-city games across the September window.
 The analysis uses a unique metro-and-weekend basis: a city counts once per weekend regardless of how many individual game pairings exist within it.
 The 14 metros and 17 same-city stacks come from that computation.
 Stadium-to-stadium distances in the "walk between the stadiums" section are computed great-circle (Haversine) from SportCation's venue coordinates.
 MLB tickets are always a separate purchase from NFL tickets; there is no combined checkout.

-Schedule data reflects published calendars as of May 2026.
+Schedule data reflects published calendars as of July 2026: we re-verified every game pair in this inventory on July 9, 2026, and all 17 stacks stand as originally published.
 If a game is rescheduled or postponed, individual game pairs within a stack may shift, but the three-weekend window is set by the regular-season calendar structure of both leagues.

 Don't just watch, Go.